 A violation is an observed or reported condition on a homeowner’s property, which does not comply with the community’s Declaration of Covenants, Conditions and Restrictions (CC&R’s).
-The CC&R’s are available on your community’s website by logging into your homeowner account.
-Select the ‘Documents’ link under the ‘Community Info’ category at the top of the webpage.
+The CC&R’s are available on your community’s website.

 Unless the letter addresses a daily fine, there is no need to call us once you have become in compliance after receiving a violation, we will notate it on our next visit to the property and remove the violation from the account if corrected.

-Properties are inspected monthly or twice a month (may vary per community) by Your HOA to enforce the Declaration of Covenants, Conditions and Restrictions (CC&R’s).
+Properties are inspected once or twice a month (may vary per community) by Your HOAs Inspections Department to enforce the Declaration of Covenants, Conditions and Restrictions (CC&R’s).